St Bride’s House

 Working with an existing building in the Fleet Street Conservation Area.

-St Bride’s House is situated in the Fleet Street Conservation Area in the City of London.
-Built in 1982, it served as speculative office space and absorbed historic facade elements from two earlier buildings dating back to 1908-1910.
-Although not officially listed, its elevation facing Salisbury Square holds local heritage interest.
-These gatehouse buildings originally flanked the former St Bride’s Passage, which was relocated during the site’s redevelopment in the late 20th century.
+St Bride’s House stands within the Fleet Street Conservation Area in the City of London.
+Built in 1982 as speculative offices, it incorporates façade elements from two early 20th-century buildings (1908–1910).
+While not listed, its Salisbury Square elevation holds local heritage value, echoing the gatehouses that once flanked the original St Bride’s Passage before its relocation in the late 20th century.

 A collaborative approach